Check privacy settings when using Docker on macOS

 Check the host

-Check the existence of the folder on the host and its access rights; the confirmation is to see it in the Finder: select the folder in the Finder and choose “Get Info” from the “File” menu.
-Confirm “Sharing & Permissions”.
+Check the folder’s existence on the host and its access rights; the confirmation is to see it in the Finder: select the folder and choose “Get Info” from the “File” menu.
+Then, confirm “Sharing & Permissions”.

 If “everyone” and “staff” are set to “read only” and “myself” is set to “read/write,” there is no problem.